-The following table presents the net purchase price and the preliminary fair values of the assets and liabilities of CES:
+The following table presents the net purchase price and the fair values of the assets and liabilities of CES:

-, Amounts
+Amounts

 Consideration transferred

 Cash paid at closing \$ 39,123

 Working capital adjustment (330)

 Net purchase price \$ 38,793

-Estimated fair value of tangible assets acquired and liabilities assumed
+Fair value of tangible assets acquired and liabilities assumed

 Accounts receivable and cost in excess of billings \$ 2,698

 Inventory 8,950

 Fixed assets 1,480

 Other current and non-current assets 748

 Current liabilities (3,154)

 Non-current liabilities (6,140)

-Deferred tax liabilities (857)
+Deferred tax liabilities (1,148)

-Estimated fair value of net tangible assets acquired 3,725
+Fair value of net tangible assets acquired 3,434

-Estimated fair value of identifiable intangible assets 14,722
+Fair value of identifiable intangible assets 14,722

-Estimated goodwill 20,346
+Goodwill 20,637

-Estimated fair value of net assets acquired 38,793
+Fair value of net assets acquired 38,793

 Net purchase price \$ 38,793

-The amounts above represent the preliminary fair value estimates as of September 30, 2017 and are subject to subsequent adjustment as the Company obtains additional information during the measurement period.
-The preliminary identifiable intangible asset estimates include customer relationships of \$9,060 with a useful life of 9 years and developed technology of \$5,662 with a useful life of 7 years.
-Any subsequent adjustments to these fair value estimates occurring during the measurement period will result in an adjustment to goodwill.
+On November 3, 2017, the measurement period for CES expired.
+The identifiable intangible assets include customer relationships of \$9,060 with a useful life of 9 years and developed technology of \$5,662 with a useful life of 7 years.

-The goodwill of \$20,346 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets.
+The goodwill of \$20,637 largely reflects the potential synergies and expansion of the Company's offerings across product lines and markets complementary to the Company's existing products and markets.
 CES provides the Company with capabilities in mission computing, safety-critical avionics and platform management that are in demand from its customers.
 These new capabilities will also substantially expand Mercury's addressable market into commercial aerospace, defense platform management, command, control, communications, computers, and intelligence ("C4I") and mission computing markets that are aligned to Mercury's existing market focus.
 The acquisition is directly aligned with the Company's strategy of expanding its capabilities, services and offerings along the sensor processing chain.
-The goodwill from this acquisition is reported under the SMP reporting unit.
+The goodwill from this acquisition is reported under the Sensor and Mission Processing ("SMP") reporting unit.